One of the best things about joining forex trading forums is that you get to interact with fellow currency trading enthusiasts.

 “You won’t have a life outside of trading.”

-I’m kidding.
+This is true.
+Next!Kidding.
 Evaluate your forex trading goals and determine how much you’re willing to sacrifice for it.
 If you’re more comfortable scalping or making day trades, then toning down your Netflix binges shouldn’t be a hardship.

 If swing or long-term trading is more your style, then you might want to explore strategies and schedules that will allow you to do most of your work early on and just check on your trades once in a while throughout the week.